ELIFE-ASU/parallel-programming-mpi/README.md

    - Processes can (in principle) run on any machine anywhere
 - Cons:
    - Message passing has a greater runtime cost than shared memory

+Under the GPU model:

+- Graphics processing units are used in place of the CPU
+- GPUs have a huge number of relatively dump control units
+- Pros:
+   - Very fast if what you're parallelizing is "simple", e.g. matrix multiplication
+- Cons:
+   - Very slow if the units of computation have complex logic, e.g. lots of if statements
+   - Confined to a single machine unless combined with distributed computing

 # Message Passing Mechanisms